oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_connection_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Value can only contain upper case letters, underscore, and numbers.
-It should begin with upper case letter or underscore.
+It should begin with an upper case letter or underscore.
 The value can be modified.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">identifier_example</div>